 United Cerebral Palsy (UCP) is a non-profit organization that provides a variety of services to children and adults with cerebral palsy.
-It’s currently advocacy organization and provider of nonprofit services to those afflicted with cerebral palsy and their families.
+It’s currently an advocacy organization for those afflicted with cerebral palsy and their families.

-UCP was founded in in 1949 after a man named Leonard Goldenson decided to create a way for people with cerebral palsy and their families to have resources and services.
-During the 1940s, resources were limited for people with disabilities, but Goldenson wanted to give people from low-income families, people scared of their disabilities, or people who needed help understanding cerebral palsy, a place to go to find help.
+UCP was founded in 1949 after a man named Leonard Goldenson and his wife decided to create a way to provide resources and services for people with cerebral palsy and their families.
+During the 1940s, resources were limited for people with disabilities, but Goldenson wanted to give people from low-income families, people afraid of their child’s disabilities, or people who needed help understanding cerebral palsy a place to go to find help.

-Golden, who was once president of United Paramount Theaters and ABC Television, went into a business venture with other professionals, all of which who had children with cerebral palsy, in order to improve their lives as well as any other children the disorder.
+Golden, who was once president of United Paramount Theaters and ABC Television, went into a business venture with other professionals, all of whom had children with cerebral palsy, in order to improve their lives as well as all other children with the disorder.

-Over the course of the next numerous years, thousands of families and many advocates joined UCP, leading the organization to its success today.
+Over the course of subsequent years, thousands of families and many advocates joined UCP, leading the organization to the success it has today.

 What Does UCP Do?